Weekend Washout: Torrential Rain And Wild Storms Expected Along East Coast

 While there are major concerns for parts of Queensland, northern Victoria and Tasmania with heavy rainfall and thunderstorms forecast for today.

-Stay up-to-date on the latest news with The National Briefing – keeping you in the loop with news as it hits:
+Stay up-to-date on the latest news with The Victorian Briefing – keeping you in the loop with news as it hits:

 The weather bureau has also warned communities across NSW to be on high alert.